random-robbie/smsonetime/README.md

 This is a private members script.

-The login in nice and secure and members can only access the site if they hold a valid mobile number.
+The login is nice and secure and members can only access the site if they hold a valid mobile number.

 It will text them a one time code to access the site and then allow them to view the private.php file's contents.